-Among these import subcategories, German purchases of electric storage batteries (up 20.8%), electrical or optical circuit boards and panels (up 1.1%) then electrical converters and power units (up 0.3%) grew from 2018 to 2019.
+Among these import subcategories, German purchases of electric storage batteries (up 44.9%), electrical converters or power units (up 9.9%) then phone system devices including smartphones (up 7.9%) grew at the fastest pace from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported electronics among German businesses and consumers.

 In 2020, German importers spent the most on the following 10 subcategories of vehicles.

 - Cars: US$65.2 billion (down -9.6% from 2019)